Aashish991/Stock-market-prediction-using-support-vector-machine/README.md

 # Stock-market-prediction-using-support-vector-machine

-here i will do predictive modelling to help make trade calls
+here i will do predictive modelling to help make trade calls for HDFC bank stock data from 19/09/19 to 01/05/2022

 share/stock- part of public company which we can buy or sell trading- one person willing to sell another willing to buy